Daily High to Daily Low: Is It Safe to Buy Western Midstream Partners LP (WES)?

 Sponsored

-The average price from analysts is $27.86, which is $1.39 above the current price.
-WES currently public float of 207.74M and currently shorts hold a 3.39% ratio of that float.
-Today, the average trading volume of WES was 1.21M shares.
+WES currently public float of 202.89M and currently shorts hold a 3.47% ratio of that float.
+Today, the average trading volume of WES was 1.23M shares.

 WES’s Market Performance

-WES stocks went up by 7.46% for the week, with a monthly jump of 4.91% and a quarterly performance of 33.97%, while its annual performance rate touched 31.73%.
-The volatility ratio for the week stands at 4.25% while the volatility levels for the past 30 days are set at 3.85% for Western Midstream Partners LP.
-The simple moving average for the period of the last 20 days is 0.79% for WES stocks with a simple moving average of 20.64% for the last 200 days.
+WES stocks went down by -3.53% for the week, with a monthly drop of -4.26% and a quarterly performance of 26.67%, while its annual performance rate touched 34.82%.
+The volatility ratio for the week stands at 4.10% while the volatility levels for the past 30 days are set at 3.98% for Western Midstream Partners LP.
+The simple moving average for the period of the last 20 days is -2.55% for WES stocks with a simple moving average of 16.12% for the last 200 days.

 Analysts’ Opinion of WES